Baraa-Baba/Baraa-Baba/README.md

 ## 👋 Hi, I’m Baraa El Baba

-🚀 Frontend / Full-Stack Developer | Computer Science Student
+🚀 Full-Stack Developer | Computer Science Student
 🇱🇧 Based in Lebanon

-I’m a highly motivated developer with real-world production experience, currently pursuing a **BSc in Computer Science** with a **91 CGPA** and President’s Honor List.
+I’m a highly motivated developer with real-world production experience, currently pursuing a **BSc in Computer Science** with a **91 CGPA** at RHU.
 I focus on building **scalable, reusable frontend systems**, clean architecture, and practical solutions that ship to production.

 ---